-- 2. APhA supports the integral role of pharmacists during care transitions for improving quality of patient-centered care and reducing overall costs to the health care system. - 3.
+- 1. APhA supports pharmacists leading medication management activities during care transitions to ensure safe and effective medication use. - 2.
+APhA supports the integral role of pharmacists during care transitions for improving quality of patient-centered care and reducing overall costs to the health care system. - 3.
 APhA strongly encourages collaboration and shared accountability among patients, family members, caregivers, pharmacists, and other health care providers during care transitions. - 4.
 APhA supports the development and utilization of standardized processes that facilitate real-time, bidirectional communication of protected health information during care transitions. - 5.
-APhA supports that documentation of health outcomes is an essential component of any care transition program to demonstrate value and ensure continuous quality improvement. - 6.
-APhA supports financially viable payment models that recognize the value of pharmacists' services, including, but not limited to, those provided during care transitions. - 7.
+APhA supports that documentation of health outcomes is an essential component of any care transition program to demonstrate value and ensure continuous quality improvement.

+- 6. APhA supports financially viable payment models that recognize the value of pharmacists' services, including, but not limited to, those provided during care transitions. - 7.
 APhA strongly urges the development and implementation of multidisciplinary, interprofessional, and team-based training for health care professionals and students to improve the quality and consistency of care transition services. - 8.
 APhA urges the collaboration and partnership of community pharmacies with health care systems, institutions, and other entities involved in care transitions.

-2011, 2004, 1963 Pharmacists and Other Health Practitioners: Relationships and Compensation Among Health Care Practitioners
+Pharmacists and Other Health Practitioners: Relationships and Compensation Among Health Care Practitioners

 APhA opposes any method that provides an inappropriate sharing of compensation between the prescriber and dispenser.
-[JAPhA.
-NS3:298; June 1963] (JAPhA.
-NS44[5]:551; September/October 2004) (Reviewed 2010) (JAPhA.
-NS51[4]:484;; July/August 2011) (Reviewed 2016)
+(JAPhA.
+NS3:298; June 1963) (JAPhA.
+NS44(5):551; September/October 2004) [Reviewed 2010] (JAPhA.
+NS51(4):484; July/August 2011) [Reviewed 2016]

-2004, 1965 Guidelines for Physician Ownership
+Guidelines for Physician Ownership